 James has extensive experience in the pensions field, building on his financial and policy experience before joining the Bar.
 His expertise covers both regulatory (moral hazard powers, scheme funding, trustee appointment) and non-regulatory aspects.
-He is recommended in both Chambers & Partners and The Legal 500 for his pensions work and is described as “a growing presence in the pensions field ” who is “able to understand the challenges that might be facing the client”.
+He is recommended in both Chambers & Partners and The Legal 500 for his pensions work and is described as “a key name for regulatory actions”, who is “very responsive and technically brilliant”.
 He was featured as one of the 10 stars at the Bar (five years call and under) in the 2013 edition of Chambers & Partners.

 Relevant experience includes:

-- Acting for the Trustee in the MNRPF litigation in which Asplin J’s judgment stands as the leading decision on the duties of pension scheme trustees owed to employers.
+- Acting for the Trustee in the MNRPF litigation in which Asplin J’s judgment stands as the leading decision on the duties of pension scheme trustees owed to employer.

 - Acting for the administrators of Lehman Brothers entities in three different proceedings (Nortel & Lehman v TPR in the Supreme Court, Storm Funding in the High Court, FSD proceedings in the Upper Tribunal) arising out of the Regulator’s pursuit of an FSD in relation to the Lehman Pension Scheme.

 - Acting for the Pensions Regulator in connection with its pursuit of an FSD in relation to the Box Clever scheme.